 Snowdonia (Eryri): Wales’s Mountain Kingdom

-- Snowdon routes: Six walking routes to Yr Wyddfa’s summit — the Pyg Track (most popular, 6km each way, 5–7 hours return from Pen-y-Pass); the Miners’ Track (easier gradient but longer approach, 7km); the Llanberis Path (the longest route, 9km, from Llanberis town); the Watkin Path (most dramatic, from Nant Gwynant, with the Watkin Memorial and the old quarry inclines); the Rhyd Ddu (from the west, quieter); the Snowdon Mountain Railway (from Llanberis, running to the summit or Clogwyn station depending on conditions).
+- Snowdon routes: Six walking routes to Yr Wyddfa’s summit — the Pyg Track (most popular, 6km each way, 5–7 hours return from Pen-y-Pass); the Miners’ Track (easier gradient but longer approach, 7km); the Llanberis Path (the longest route, 9km, from Llanberis town); the Watkin Path (the most scenic, from Nant Gwynant, with the Watkin Memorial and the old quarry inclines); the Rhyd Ddu (from the west, quieter); the Snowdon Mountain Railway (from Llanberis, running to the summit or Clogwyn station depending on conditions).
 The summit café (Hafod Eryri, at 1,085m) provides the highest hot drinks in Wales

 - Tryfan and the Glyderau: The Tryfan traverse (approaching from the A5 Ogwen Valley) is the finest day on the Glyderau — ascending the North Ridge of Tryfan (scrambling required, hands and feet needed), crossing Bwlch Tryfan to the Glyder Fach summit (with the Cantilever — the massive balanced rock that generations of hillwalkers have photographed themselves standing on), and descending via the Devil’s Kitchen (Twll Du) past Llyn Idwal (the glacial cirque lake protected as a National Nature Reserve)